joelnet/the-terminal-daemon/README.md

 npx the-terminal
 ```

+Create an Account to gain access to The Terminal

 # Create an Account

 The security for the `root` account has recently been comprimised by a security patch.